Serpula lacrymans

-Serpula lacrymans is one of the fungi that cause damage to timber referred to as dry rot.
+Serpula lacrymans is a species of fungus known for causing dry rot.
 It is a basidiomycete in the order Boletales.
-The Serpula lacrymans has the ability to rapidly colonise sites through unique and highly specialised mycelium which also leads to greater degradation rates of wood cellulose.

 Taxonomy

 The species was first described under the name Boletus lacrymans by Franz Xavier von Wulfen in 1781.
 It was transferred to the genus Serpula by Petter Karsten in 1884.

 The specific epithet is derived from the Latin words serpula for "creeping" (as in a serpent) and lacrymans, meaning "making tears".

 Environment

-Serpula lacrymans has a preference for temperatures of 21 to 22 C but can survive any temperature from 3 to 26 C. It is not clear how much light is needed to promote Serpula lacrymans growth.
+Serpula lacrymans has a preference for temperatures of 21 to 22 C but can survive any temperature from 3 to 26 C. It is not clear how much light is needed to promote S. lacrymans growth.
 In terms of aeration Serpula lacrymans often grows near ventilation shafts which shows a preference for concentrated oxygen.
 A moisture content of 30 to 40 percent is its ideal level in wood to promote fruit body formation.
 It appears that Serpula lacrymans requires an environment where both inorganic and organic materials are present.
 The fungus uses calcium and iron ions extracted from plaster, brick, and stone to aid the breakdown of wood, which results in brown rot.